altaga/D-Authenticator/README.md

 Explicar cada uno de estos snippets-------------------

 We use IPFS for the storage of metadata and NFT image files.
 This for the process of uploading the image from the website to NFT.storage, which is our main storage service.
+Apart from that we use it to link to our smart contracts in order to Mint that off-chain real asset.

 This is the code on the server to upload the NFT.More details on: